AnurajG/Coding-Round/README.md

 ...

 ### <a name="kube">SQL</a>
-Write an SQL query to calculate the MAX Power every 1/10th of second (0.1).
+Write an SQL query to calculate the MAX Power every 1/10th of second (0.1) from the above output.
 | Time |   Power    |
 | ---- | ---------- |
 |0	   |  166410    |
 |0.1   |  89688     |

 ...

 ### <a name="kube">Kubernetes</a>